robisim74/nodejs-mvc/README.md

 Download the code & configure the project in `config.js` file.

 ### Installation
-For development, _Node.js_ 12 or higher is required.
+_Node.js_ 12 or higher is required.

 ```Shell
 npm install